animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-It is also possible for {data-store-name} to participate in Global, JTA-based transactions, such as a transaction managed by an Java EE Application Server (e.g. WebSphere Application Server (WAS)) using Container Managed Transactions (CMT) along with other JTA resources.
+It is also possible for GemFire to participate in Global, JTA-based transactions, such as a transaction managed by an Java EE Application Server (e.g. WebSphere Application Server (WAS)) using Container Managed Transactions (CMT) along with other JTA resources.